 There are three elements in a copyright notice.

-- First, the “c” in a circle, ©, or the abbreviation “Copr.” or the word “copyright” should be present.
+- The “c” in a circle, ©, or the abbreviation “Copr.” or the word “copyright” should be present.

-- Second, the name of the copyright owner (not necessarily the author) should be included in the notice.
+- The name of the copyright owner (not necessarily the author) should be included in the notice.

-- Third, the year of first publication should be set out.
+- The year of first publication should be set out.
 These elements need not necessarily appear in this sequence.
-An example is: © Mary Clark 2018 or Copyright © Mary Clark 2018.
+An example is: © Mary Clark 2023 or Copyright © Mary Clark 2023.

-A copyright symbol isn’t usually used on an unpublished work but may be used, and instead of year of publication, the year could be the year the author distributes the work in some manner.
-The symbol could indicate this with the following wording: Unpublished work © 2018 Mary Clark.
+A copyright symbol isn't usually used on an unpublished work but may be.
+Instead of year of publication, the year could be the year the author distributes the work in some manner.
+The symbol could indicate this with the following wording: Unpublished work © 2023 Mary Clark.

 In the U.S., the year may be omitted from the copyright notice where a pictorial, graphic, or sculptural work, with or without text, is reproduced on greeting cards, postcards, stationery, jewelry, dolls, toys or any useful objects.